-A health insurance policy is an agreement between an insurance company and a policy holder.
-In this agreement, the policy provider offers financial assistance for medical expenses to the policy holder in return of a premium.
-The policy holder can get reimbursement for medical treatments, hospital bills, surgical bills, etc or choose the cashless claim feature.
-The cashless claim feature allows the policy holder to avail treatment on a network hospital without worrying about the payments.
+A health insurance policy is an agreement between an insurance company and a policyholder.
+In this agreement, the policy provider offers financial assistance for medical expenses to the policyholder in return for a premium.
+The policyholder can get reimbursement for medical treatments, hospital bills, surgical bills, etc. or choose the cashless claim feature.
+The cashless claim feature allows the policyholder to avail treatment on a network hospital without worrying about the payments.
 The insurance company and the network hospital have an association through which they settle the bills of the policyholders.

 You can compare multiple health insurance plans online.
 Buying medical insurance online helps you to choose the one which best fits your requirements.

 1. Cost of hospitalization:All the hospitalization expenses incurred due to illness or accident injuries